ADVERSE HEALTH EFFECTS OF

 community's understanding of headache and creating effective treatments.

 ...
-Just as important as physician visits and drugs, the management
+Just as important as physician visits and drugs,

 of headache involves understanding the headache problem, identifying

-, and working with your physician
+factors that precipitate headaches, and working with your physician

 in a therapeutic partnership.